DMVance/letter-naming-fluency-generator/README.md

 # letter-naming-fluency-generator
 <img src=./Readme-Images/letters.jpg width=1000></img>

-What is letter naming fluency?
+### What is letter naming fluency?

-In a Letter Name Fluency (LNF) task, a student is given a random list of upper- and lowercase letters and has 1 minute to identify the names of as many letters as possible.
+In a Letter Name Fluency (LNF) task, a student is given a random list of upper- and lower-case letters and has 1 minute to identify the names of as many letters as possible.
 Schools often use these scores to determine which students are at risk for reading difficulties.

-Why is letter naming fluency important?
+#### Why is letter naming fluency important?

 Letter naming fluency is included in many assessments because it’s a great indicator of risk and a strong predictor of reading success.
 Letter-naming speed is the single most significant predictor for word reading ability for first-grade students.
 (Neuhaus & Swank, 2002).